The lethal dose of gabapentin has not been determined.

 How Likely Is A Gabapentin Overdose?

 In one case, a 62-year-old woman intentionally ingested an excess of gabapentin.
-The other known death was a 47-year-old woman who took 26 tablets of 600 milligrams (mg) gabapentin.
+Another known death was a 47-year-old woman who took 26 tablets of 600 mg gabapentin.

 Recognizing The Signs Of A Gabapentin Overdose

-There have been reports of serious negative effects of gabapentin even when taken at the correct dosage.
+There have been reports of negative effects of gabapentin even when taken at the correct dosage.

 Acute oral overdose of up to 49 grams has been reported.